Snapchat/KeyDB-docs/docs/intro.md

 ---
 id: intro
 sidebar_label: Intro
-title: Welcome to KeyDB's Docs
+title: Welcome to KeyDB Docs
 slug: /
 ---

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css"></link>

-**KeyDB Doc's** is your technical hub where you can find documentation, examples, tutorials, and theory behind KeyDB.
+**KeyDB Docs** is your technical hub where you can find documentation, examples, tutorials, and theory behind KeyDB.
 Docs is [open source](https://github.com/EQ-Alpha/KeyDB-docs) and we welcome requests, as well as PRs.

 If you are new to KeyDB check out our [recommended reading](/docs/#recommended-reading).

-> **KeyDB is a high performance database used at Snap, and a powerful drop-in alternative to Redis.
-While many databases keep the best features locked in their paid offerings, KeyDB is fully open source.
+> **KeyDB is a high performance open source database used at Snap, and a powerful drop-in alternative to Redis.
+While many databases keep the best features locked in their paid offerings, KeyDB remains fully open source.
 This best enables Snap & the community to collaborate and benefit together in the projects development.**

 ## Download & Build Options